giel/neovim/README.md

 By switching one environment variable `NVIM_APPNAME` you can choose which one to use.
 This setup will replace the separate branches for distro's.

 ### use AstroNvim, LazyVim or NvChad

+Aliases starting with `nvim-set-` can set a distrobution as a default. `nvim-unset` resets the nvim command to the default nvim.
+The actual commands behind it are shown below.

      export NVIM_APPNAME=nvim-AstroVim
      nvim